PSTN

 Public Switched Telephone Network is a traditional landline that has been used for years by businesses and individuals.
 While PSTN ushers modern communications, as technology evolving and the becoming matured and stabilized, VoIP has gradually become the best choice for communication systems.

-Based on VoIP, Yeastar PBX Systems are designed to provide a full suite of unified communications solution for small and medium-sized businesses.
+Based on VoIP, Yeastar phone system is designed to provide a full suite of unified communications solution for small and medium-sized businesses.
 Yeastar offers features from must-have to nice-to-have for enterprise-class communications, such as UC Clients,Call Center, CRM integration, Video Conferencing, Instant Messaging, Softphone, etc.

 Yeastar Cloud PBX Free Trial